- What is Sirens?

 What does my registration include?

-All programming and events, including our three keynote addresses, are included with a registration.
-Attendees will receive access to all conference programs, including our meals and receptions, and will receive a conference t-shirt as well.
-Please note, however, that the Sirens Shuttle, the Sirens Studio, or the Sirens Supper are separately ticketed events, and are not included in a conference registration.
+All programming and events, including four keynote addresses, are included with a registration.
+Attendees will receive access to all conference programs, including meals and receptions, and will receive a conference T-shirt as well.
+Please note, however, that the Sirens Studio, (including the Studio keynote address) and the Sirens Shuttle all require purchasing an additional ticket.

 Are registration discounts available?